A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Modules of the ELAS simulator

-On a technical level, the order of ELAS match objects (patient- or center-driven offers) is based on \emph{match codes}.
-These match codes consist of several components which are determined by ET allocation rules, donor and patient characteristics, and the existence of obligations.
-Match codes are ordered lexicographically based on: \begin{enumerate}[noitemsep] \item \textbf{Match tiers}, which are used to give absolute international priority to patients with HU status or ACO status, \item \textbf{Match layers}, which differ per country and are used to give priority to certain patient groups (for instance, to pediatric candidates, to blood group identical candidates, local candidates, to candidates located in other countries based on obligations), \item \textbf{Match obligation ranks}, which are used as a tiebreaker in case the donor country has obligations to return livers to multiple countries, \item \textbf{Match MELDs}, which are used in the elective (i.e. non-HU/ACO) tiers, \item \textbf{Match locality}, which is used to prioritize patients regionally in Germany in elective tiers, \item \textbf{Waiting time}.
-In HU/ACO tiers, this is the number of days with the HU/ACO status.
+\begin{enumerate} \labelenumi{\arabic{enumi}.} \item \textbf{Match tiers}, which are used to give absolute international priority to patients with HU status or ACO status, \item \textbf{Match layers}, which differ per country and are used to give priority to certain patient groups (for example, to pediatric candidates, to blood group-identical candidates, to local candidates, and to candidates located in other countries based on obligations), \item \textbf{Match obligation ranks}, which are used as a tiebreaker in case the donor country has obligations to return livers to multiple countries, \item \textbf{Match MELDs}, which are used to rank candidates in the elective tiers, \item \textbf{Match locality}, which is used to prioritize patients regionally in Germany in elective tiers, \item \textbf{Waiting time}, which is the number of days with a HU or ACO status in the HU and ACO tiers.
 In elective tiers, this counts the number of consecutive days the candidate has had a match MELD at least as high as the current match MELD, \item \textbf{The patient listing date}, which is used as a final tiebreaker. \end{enumerate}

+In ELAS, the order of the match list is based on the lexicographical ordering of these components.